 Yang Good (Yangguk) Halal Korean BBQ

-Korean Barbecue is one of the South Korea’s most favourable food that garnered attention all over the world.
-Multitude of Korean BBQ restaurants have being opening up in recent years which makes it a great food awakening.
+Korean Barbecue is one of South Korea’s most favourable food that garnered attention all over the world.
+Multitude of Korean BBQ restaurants have been opening up in recent years which makes it a great food awakening.

 Google Rating: 4.4/5